enricomoresco/Software-and-Computing-Repository/README.md

-# Closed Basin quasi-3D simulations of incompressible flow in a closed basin with idrostatic approx
+# Quasi-3D stationary solutions of incompressible flow in a closed basin with idrostatic approx
 ## _PHISICAL FORMULATION_

 In order to simulate the behavior of a fluid in a close basin we should start from the navier stokes equations: